abhijeetbehera97/Carla-Tractor-Semitrailer/README.md

 ├── DAFTruck/
 └── Trailer/
 ```
+The above locations are present in the Carla root.

 > 📌 Verify in Unreal Editor that `Trailer` has 6 functions, especially `Couple Tractor and Trailer` and `SetReverseGear`.